 FIDR # 1

-- Press the Option key and from the Finder menu bar, click Go > Library.
+- Press the Option key and from the Finder menu bar, select Go > Library.

-- Browse to the Download folder (Application Support/com.intuit.QuickBooks20XX/Downloads) after opening the users Library folder.
+- Browse the Download folder (Application Support/com.intuit.QuickBooks20XX/Downloads) after opening the users Library folder.

 - Drag FIDIR.txt to the Trash.